skryptx/Server-Side-Playground/java/README.md

 ### Method Overriding
 1. **@Override** annotation is not required although preferred for readability and to avoid any error.

+### Abstract Class
+1. Abstract class is used when we dont want to define the methods.
+2. If we declared one method as abstract , we have to declare class as abstract as well.
+3. We cannot create instance of abstract class.

 ### Important Points

 1. If no constructor provided, then java will provide 0 argument default constructor.